SNAP Eligibility Calculator – Kansas

 Do Kansas SNAP benefits increase when rent goes up?

-Does Kansas require the net income test?
+Does Kansas require passing a net income test for SNAP?